Electric Guitar Lessons in London

 2. You do not know how to practice

 A very common problem which I am sure you have faced is the question...
 “How should I practice?”.
 Should your practising consist of playing scales to a metronome for 60 minutes?
 For 15 minutes?
 For 2 minutes?
 How should you balance working on your chord knowledge and your scales knowledge?
 Should you only practice playing songs... or should you not practice playing songs at all?
 What is the best way to divide your time?
 Should you play things fast or practice them slowly?
 Or a combination of the two?
 The problem is, until you have become a very advanced player, you cannot answer these questions!
 So what is the easiest way for you to find the answers that you need?
 The best way is for you to not answer them, and have an expert answer them for you.
 When you choose to study electric guitar with us, we will be able to adjust your practice schedule week by week so that you are focussing on the things that you need to focus on and still have time for the fun things that you want to play.
-This is vital to helping you make progress, and if you do not get it right, it will hold you back.
 (If you reflect for a moment on your practicing to date, I’m sure you will realise that the random approach to practising has been holding you back).

 3. You are given things to play but do not understand how to play them